EuroLinux/eurolinux-open-docs/docs/knowledge-base/eurolinux-capabilities-and-limits.md

 # EuroLinux Linux distribution capabilities and limits

-This document has technology capabilities and limits for EuroLinux 6, 7, 8.
+This document describes the technology capabilities and limits for EuroLinux 6, 7, 8.
 Some are theoretical, as they are connected with source code/projects used in the system.
-Minimal limits represent limits for systems that support is generally available by EuroLinux company.
+Minimal limits represent limits for the systems which support is generally available by the EuroLinux company.
 Our dedicated solutions like:

 - system rebuilds with Gaia build stack
 - EuroLinux container images
 - EuroLinux cloud images
 - EuroLinux for edge computing
 - EuroLinux ARM 64 for IoT
-- containers running on the EuroLinux container platform on any other Kubernetes based platform
+- containers running on the EuroLinux container platform or any other Kubernetes-based platform

 might run and be supported on the less resources than described in this document.

-The theoretical limit (connected with a version of the software used) is marked as `(LIMIT)`, when limit supported and tested by upstream is provided as default for EuroLinux.
-TBA means - To Be Announced.
+The theoretical limit (connected with a version of the software used) is marked as `(LIMIT)`, when limit supported and tested by upstream is provided as default for EuroLinux. **TBA** means - **To Be Announced**.

 ## Minimum logical CPU

-All systems, physical or virtual, require a minimum 1 logical (physical or virtual) CPU core.
+All systems, physical or virtual, require at minimum 1 logical (physical or virtual) CPU core.

 ## Maximum logical CPU